Hormonal Changes After 40: Why Weight Loss Feels Different

 Why Past Strategies Stop Working

-Approaches that worked in earlier years may increase stress or fatigue after hormonal shifts occur.
-The body requires different support as physiology evolves.
+Approaches that produced results in earlier years, particularly those involving significant caloric restriction or high-intensity exercise, may increase stress, fatigue, and metabolic disruption after hormonal shifts occur.
+The body requires different support as physiology evolves, with greater emphasis on recovery, stress management, and metabolic preservation.

-Ignoring these changes often leads to frustration and burnout.
+Ignoring these changes and persisting with previous strategies often leads to frustration, burnout, and abandonment of weight management efforts.

 A Medical Framework for Change

-NuYu Medical assesses hormonal patterns as part of weight management.
-Care is adapted to reflect life stage and physiological needs.
+NuYu Medical assesses hormonal patterns as a standard component of weight management for patients over 40.
+Care is adapted to reflect life stage, hormonal status, and current physiological needs rather than applying generic protocols.

-Medical guidance helps align strategies with current hormonal realities.
+Medical guidance helps align strategies with current hormonal realities, optimising results while protecting metabolic health.

 Supporting Hormonal Balance